zq99/mvc-design-pattern-in-excel-vba/README.md

-# mvc-design-pattern-in-vba
+# mvc-design-pattern-in-excel-vba
-Demonstration of how to implement the MVC design pattern in VBA
+Demonstration of how to implement the MVC design pattern in Excel VBA